Welcome to Socket Mobile Developer Documentation¶

 This is the place where all the SDK documentation can be found.

-CaptureSDK supports three device types:
+CaptureSDK supports three reader types:

 Bluetooth barcode scanners¶

 Currently, Socket Mobile offers 1D/2D imagers, and laser scanners (1D).
 These are Bluetooth Classic devices (Bluetooth Low Energy readers are coming soon), including SocketScan S700 series, DuraScan D700 series, and SocketScan S800 series.